The Case for Speed in Low-Voltage BLDC Motor Applications

 The Two Stage Controller drive scheme can radically improve both these situations.

-As a Proof of Concept, Software Defined Power worked with a motor design house to design and build a prototype system of the Two Stage Controller and a representative low voltage, high speed, low inductance motor.
+As a Proof of Concept, Software Defined Power worked with TruTech to design and build a prototype system of the Two Stage Controller and a representative low-voltage, high-speed, low-inductance BLDC motor.

 The motor in our proof of concept had the following characteristics;